Amazon Multi-Channel Fulfillment: How it Works + Pros & Cons

 Unlike Amazon Multi-Channel Fulfillment, ShipBob offers fulfillment for international orders so your ecommerce business can be truly global.
-You can utilize any of our fulfillment centers in the United States or and even our international fulfillment locations in Canada and Europe.
+You can utilize any of our fulfillment centers in the United States or and even our international fulfillment locations across the globe.

 Unlike Amazon’s Multi-Channel Fulfillment program, we can process returns for you at our fulfillment centers and can accommodate your returns process.

 ShipBob’s algorithm automatically selects the fulfillment center and carrier that will give you the quickest turnaround at the best price.
 It’s easy to view the live inventory counts and any order’s status, with each order SKU updated as it is picked, packed, and shipped.